gaperton/React-MVx/docsource/01_Guides/02_Input_Validation.md

 ### `attrDef` name : Type

 When the function is used as `attrDef`, it's treated as the constructor function.
-Any constructor function may be used as an attribute type, if it behaves as _converting constructor_ (like `new Date( msecs )`).
+Any constructor function may be used as an attribute type if it behaves as _converting constructor_ (like `new Date( msecs )`).

 ### `attrDef` name : defaultValue

-When other value than function is passed, it's treated as the default value and the type is being inferred form the value.
+When the value other than function is passed, it's treated as the default value and the type is being inferred from the value.
  If you need to pass function as the default value, use `Function.value( theFunction )`.

 ## [Validation](https://volicon.github.io/Type-R/API_by_feature/Validation.html)